 What You'll Learn

-You’ll explore the great texts of the Western tradition and examine the literary form in light of related fields, such as History, Philosophy, and Theology.
-You’ll develop the thinking and communication skills that are essential for success in whatever career path you follow.
+You’ll explore the great texts of the Western tradition — the true, the good, and the beautiful — and faithfully examine the literary form in light of related fields, such as history, philosophy, and theology.
+You’ll develop the thinking and communication skills essential for success in whatever career path you follow.

 Explore the mechanical, historical, and rhetorical significance of language usage.

 - Expand Your Knowledge of How Texts Work

 Identify and explain the formal elements of texts and how they contribute to a text's meaning.

 - Develop Your Powers of Analysis and Persuasion

 Persuasively explain literary value in terms of aesthetics and other literary theories.
 Produce relevant, credible, eloquent, and well-researched arguments about literary texts.

 For those wanting to teach at the high school or middle school level, you can get an english education degree along with your major in preparation for getting your teaching license.